 By default, Orbitz sorts results in “recommended” order.
-You can find a breakdown of how they decide which hotels will be recommended on the website’s support section.
+You can find a breakdown of how it decides which hotels will be recommended on the website’s support section.

 You can also use tools on the left-hand side to filter results by star rating, the price per night, neighborhood, amenities, property type, proximity to popular locations, and more.
 You can also search for a specific property by name.

 When browsing results, keep an eye out for a few different icons.
-A purple circle with “VIP” signifies hotels where Orbitz Gold and Platinum members can get perks like room upgrades.
+A purple VIP circle signifies hotels where Orbitz Gold and Platinum members can get perks like room upgrades.
 If the price is highlighted in blue, that means it’s an Insider Price.

 Booking a Room